gummyworm/monster/README.md

 https://github.com/gummyworm/monster/assets/4626914/840f5d66-03cb-4daf-9ed2-41a4d37d4c2d

 The debugger allows you to step through code, set breakpoints, and watch data as you execute your program.
-Due to the size of the data needed to store the debug information, this feature requires a Final Expansion (512k RAM expansion).

-The debugger is enabled by pressing the `C= + D` key combination.
-This will prompt the user for a label name, which will be used as the start address for debugging.
-If no label name is provided, execution will begin at the base origin of the program (the _lowest_ value set by any `.ORG` directive)

-When you enter the debugger, you will be presented with a view of the state of the processor at the current step or breakpoint.
+Upon entering the debugger, a view of the system state is displayed at the current step or breakpoint.
 This include the state of the registers (A, X, Y, P, SP, and PC) as well as any effective address that was calculated for reading/writing by the last instruction.

 While debugging, most navigation commands work as normal.
 Breakpoints may be set as they would in the editor prior to assembly, and they will be installed in realtime.
+Other edits are not allowed, however, while the debugger is active.

 Both the debugger and the user program's RAM is saved/restored when control transfers between the two.
 That is the screen data ($1000-$2000), the zeropage, and color RAM.

-Editor navigation behaves as normal while debugging (albeit with slightly less real estate due to the debug information displayed at the bottom of the screen.)

 ---